 While employers are not allowed to discriminate based on age, an unhealthy image will certainly discourage their confidence in hiring an older worker.

-Take a look at your resume and think about what it represents.
+Take a look at your resume and think about what it represents for an effective job search.
 Is it reflective of your work skills and experience?
 Does it demonstrate your ability to adapt to change and learn new skills?

 If you have worked at several jobs throughout your career, use the reverse chronological order in your resume and put the focus on your recent career undertakings and the value that these experiences have added to your skills and abilities as an older worker.